ottlinger/creadur-rat-examples/README.md

 In order to run all examples a main pom.xml is provided that is taken into account from Travis.

 [![Build Status](https://travis-ci.org/ottlinger/creadur-rat-examples.svg)](https://travis-ci.org/ottlinger/creadur-rat-examples)

+## Exceptions

+In some cases features only work with the current SNAPSHOT version and are disabled here:

+* RAT-262: requires a recent 0.14-SNAPSHOT with ignoring JSON-capabilities